krisvanrens/value-categories-talk-cpp-it/talk.md

 * Communication: learn and be literate!
 * Reading compiler errors effectively,
-* In-depth knowledge on C++ is generally beneficial,
 * Useful for understanding move semantics,
 * Understanding copy elision and implicit conversions.